combinatoricsinchristchurch/combinatoricsinchristchurch.github.io/LocalInformation.md

 # Accommodation
 <span style="color:red">
-Warning: Beware of phishing emails that may claim to be organising accommodation or travel on behalf of the conference.
+Warning: Beware of phishing emails that claim to be organising accommodation or travel on behalf of the conference.
 These are not legitimate and should be ignored!
 </span>

 You are responsible for booking your own accommodation.
 There are numerous motels on Riccarton Road, approximately a 20 minute walk from the conference venue.
 For example: